 One of INTA’s core beliefs is that all consumers and businesses benefit when trademark rights are protected in a meaningful and consistent manner.
 The Clearinghouse allows INTA and its members to fulfill a commitment to the public interest in their field of expertise.
 Members who choose to be matched with clients will have a unique opportunity to stretch their skills and aid clients in need through meaningful work that benefits the business and legal communities that are invested in trademark rights.

-The Clearinghouse is currently running as a pilot program and is limited to trademark issues in the United States and Germany.
+The Clearinghouse is currently running as a pilot program and is limited to trademark issues in the United States.
 The Association’s ultimate goal is to roll out a large-scale clearinghouse open to all eligible INTA members and pro bono clients worldwide.